 Parents have an obligation to support their children.
 This obligation applies regardless of whether the parents are married and regardless of who has custody.
 If the parents do not live together, the parent with whom the child does not live is still required to contribute economically to the child.

-If the parents do not reach agreement as to the amount to be paid, this decision may be left to The State Administration who will then decide what amount is to be paid.
+If the parents do not reach agreement as to the amount to be paid, this decision may be left to the State Administration who will then decide what amount is to be paid.
 In that case an application should be submitted digitally to the State Administration.
 The application can be found here (form in Danish).
 If the applicant is unable to sign the form electronically (with NemID) the applicant may print and sign the form before sending it to the State Administration.